WE UNLEASH BOYS TO CREATE.

 In our art studio, boys learn to paint, sketch and sculpt using traditional methods and contemporary tools.
 Their original works may be showcased, along with faculty’s, in a gallery in the Rogers Fine Arts Center.

-• Our drama program produces three major performances each year, and brief sketches on special occasions.
+Students who are interested in acting can take part in our drama program, which produces two major performances each year.
 Recent productions have included I Hate Hamlet, a comedy by Paul Rudnik; Kurt Vonnegut Jr.'s, Welcome to the Monkeyhouse; and Neil Simon's comic fable, Fools.

-• The music program provides a wealth of opportunities for Kiski boys to develop and share their talent.
-Introductory courses teach performance, theoretical, and listening skills.
-The instrumental music program includes a jazz and symphonic ensemble with opportunities for individual study with private instructors.
-Two singing ensembles, the Glee Club and the Double Quartet, tackle music from the classic Americana to contemporary a cappella.
+Our music program provides a wealth of opportunities, including introductory courses teaching performance, theoretical and listening skills.
+We offer jazz, a symphonic ensemble and opportunities for study with private instructors.
+Our Glee Club tackles music from classic Americana to contemporary a cappella.
 All groups perform numerous times throughout the year, including trips to nearby girls' schools for joint concerts.

-Every spring, the Fine and Performing Arts department organizes An Evening with the Arts, the annual highlight of the Kiski arts program.
-This special event is a cooperative production between the Glee Club, the Double Quartet, and the Kiski Players; and showcases the artistic talents of the Kiski community.
+Every spring, the Fine and Performing Arts department organizes An Evening with the Arts, the annual highlight of The Kiski School arts program.
+This special event is a cooperative production between the Glee Club and the Kiski Players.